 5) MIGRATION TO THE ORANGE TREES 5:39

-The title derives from the composers? periodic desires to migrate to Andalusia in southern Spain; A desire for new experience, warm evenings, good food and the areas? folkloric traditions.
+The title derives from the composer’s periodic desire to migrate to Andalusia in southern Spain; A desire for new experiences, warm evenings, good food and the areas, folkloric traditions.
 Local traditions brought by the Gypsies and the North African Moors (themselves searching for better lands) are still very much alive.
-Adriano?s castanet pattern derives from the Flamenco style
+Adriano’s castanet pattern derives from the Flamenco-style

 Anders can be heard singing along with his bass solo.

 The title is a statement of the belief that everyone has the potential to be a saint, an angel or a revolutionary.
 The style is Samba-Choro.
 It features the “bliss lovely clarinet of Idris Rahman” (B.B.C.
 Music)and Fernando De Marco on Cavaquinho.
 Orchestra Mahatma are now also performing this tune.

 This is a catchy tune in a Mozambique (Cuban dance) style.

 This is simple, happy gospel music about immediate connection.
 Influences are pianist Abdullah Ibrahim and South African songs.